erf-model/ERF/paper/paper.md

 # Summary

-The Energy Research and Forecasting (ERF) code is a new mesoscale atmospheric modeling code that runs on the latest high-performance computing architectures.
+The Energy Research and Forecasting (ERF) code is a new model that simulates the mesoscale and microscale dynamics of the atmosphere using the latest high-performance computing architectures.
 It employs hierarchical parallelism using an MPI+X model, where X may be OpenMP on multicore CPU-only systems, or CUDA, HIP or SYCL on GPU-accelerated systems.
 ERF is designed to provide a flexible computational framework for the exploration and investigation of different physics parameterizations and numerical strategies, and to provide a characterization of the flow field that impacts the